<em>Impatiens</em>, Sunpatiens: planting, sowing and care

 • Firm down

-• Water generously with a fine spray
+• Water well with a fine spray

-• Thin seedlings leaving one young plant every 30 to 50 cm
+• Thin seedlings, leaving one young plant every 30 to 50 cm

 → Learn more in our tutorial : How to sow impatiens ?